cloudflare/cloudflare-docs/content/support/Third-Party Software/Others/Can I use Cloudflare and Varnish together.md

 ## Varnish Compatibility

 Yes, you can use Cloudflare and Varnish together.
-See [Cloudflare and Varnish](http://danielmiessler.com/blog/getting-real-ip-addresses-using-cloudflare-nginx-and-varnish) for more information.
+Refer to [Cloudflare and Varnish](http://danielmiessler.com/blog/getting-real-ip-addresses-using-cloudflare-nginx-and-varnish) for more information.